Chapter 16 : Chapter Sixteen - Severus

 “Not with you, if you’re asking,” I replied dryly.
 Lockhart guffawed loudly and clapped me on the back, much to my displeasure.

 “Ah, Snape, you need to relax once in a while!
+You’re going to give yourself grey hairs.
 Now I, on the other hand, have relaxed myself plenty and am currently keen on asking Avrille for a turn.”
-So it was Avrille that he was watching.
+So it was Avrille that he was focused on.
 I especially did not like the licentious look in his eyes.

 “Mistress Asphodel has informed me she is not inclined to dancing tonight,” I said sharply.
 Lockhart remained unfazed and kept fussing with his golden locks by way of his reflection in the window.